Are you looking to take your career at the Department of Revenue Service to the next level?

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of the General Experience must have been at the professional working lead level involving the interpretation and application of tax law and fiscal principles.
+Two (2) years of the General Experience must have been at the full professional working level involving the interpretation and application of tax law and fiscal principles.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in accounting or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+1. College training in accounting or a closely related field may be substituted for the General Experience on the basis of fifteen (l5) semester hours equalling one-half (l/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

-2. A Master's degree in accounting may be substituted for one (1) additional year of the General Experience.
+2. A Master's degree in accounting may be substituted for one (l) additional year of the General Experience.

-3. Examination requirements met in any of the following may be substituted for one (1) year of the General Experience: Certified Public Accountant, Certified Internal Auditor or Certificate in Management Accounting.
+3. Examination requirements met in any of the following may be substituted for one (l) year of the General Experience: Certified Public Accountant, Certified Internal Auditor or Certificate in Management Accounting.

 1. Incumbents in this class may be required to travel.